INTERNATIONAL

 Officio Review – As defined in the Practical Handbook:

-“An ex officio review
+“An ex officio review is a form of review

-is a form of review that may be carried out by a competent authority on its own
+that may be carried out by a competent authority on its own initiative in

-make submissions on the review.
+on the review.

 Unless the requested State has made a declaration to use the process set out in Article 24, the ex officio review under Article 23 may consider whether registration of the decision for enforcement or making a declaration of enforceability would be manifestly incompatible with public policy.